redisson/redisson/docs/data-and-services/collections.md

 ## ScoredSortedSet

 Redisson's [RScoredSortedSet](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RScoredSortedSet.html) is a distributed sorted set (a Valkey or Redis sorted set): every element is stored with an associated `double` score, and the set is kept ordered by that score.
-Elements are unique by their serialized state, the set holds up to 4,294,967,295 of them, and it is available through synchronous, [asynchronous](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RScoredSortedSetAsync.html), [reactive](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RScoredSortedSetReactive.html), and [RxJava3](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RScoredSortedSetRx.html) interfaces.
+Elements are unique by their serialized state, the set holds up to 4,294,967,295 of them.
+This object is thread-safe.

 Elements can be queried two ways - by **rank** (their 0-based position in score order) or by **score range**.
 Read methods come in a `value*` form that returns the elements and an `entry*` form that returns [ScoredEntry](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/ScoredEntry.html) objects pairing each value with its score.